Wajir: Administrative divisions

 Wajir East Constituency, Wajir West Constituency, Wajir North Constituency, Tarbaj Constituency and Eldas Constituency.
 These constituencies are represented by Members of Parliament in the National Assembly.
 The county has a total of 30 wards.
 Each ward elects a member to the Wajir County Assembly.

+Etymology

+Wajir’s name comes from Somali and means “valley” or “low-lying area.”
+The name is derived from the Somali word Waji which refers to “a depression in the land.”